sombriks/enterprise-kotlin-handbook/docs/0015-databases.md

 | 1  | Joe  | null  | 2024-05-28 11:46:18 |

 Not that insert didn't had any info about `id` or `created`columns, but there is values on them.
-This is how the column definitions work, you can define keys, default values, restrictions, you name it (as long as supported by the database engine in use).
+This is how column definitions works, you can define keys, default values, restrictions, you name it (as long as supported by the database engine in use).